Overview

 Frequently Asked Questions

-According to the letter of the law, medical malpractice is defined as a set of circumstances under which a healthcare professional's negligence causes a patient serious injury or death.
+Medical malpractice means a healthcare professional's negligence caused a patient serious injury or death.